notaira/portfolio-v2/README.md

 - **ChatGPT:** I utilized ChatGPT for assistance with complex tasks, incorporating my own adjustments.
 It provided valuable insights and guidance during the development process.

 ### External Elements
-- **Bootstrap:** While I created all the images and icons myself, I decided to incorporate the envelope icon in the footer from Bootstrap for a change.
-I highly recommend Bootstrap, as it offers an extensive library of icons.
+- **Bootstrap:** Although I created all the images and icons myself, I opted to include the envelope icon in the footer from the Bootstrap Icon Library for a change.

 ### Browser
 - **Google Chrome:** I tested the website primarily on Google Chrome for compatibility and a consistent experience.
 Also, for checking how it looked on other breakpoints to assist with the media query coding part.

-### Project Structure
+### Code Structure
 - **BEM (Block Element Modifier):** I followed BEM methodology for naming CSS classes, providing a clear and maintainable structure to the code.

 ## Project Evolution